Asbestos, benzene and formaldehyde are cancer causing agents.

 Can exposure to asbestos lead to tumor growth?

-No less than the U.S. Department of Health and Human Services and the IARC claim the carcinogenicity of asbestos.
+No less than the U.S. Department of Health and Services and the IARC claim the carcinogenicity of asbestos.
 Exposure to cancer causing agents like asbestos is one of the risk factors for the disease.
 The following particular types are caused by asbestos:

-Lung tumor
+• Lung tumor

-Exposure to and inhalation of asbestos fibers increase risk for lung tumor.
+Exposure to and inhalation of asbestos fibers increase risk for lung cancer.
 If you work with asbestos, it is expected that you develop the disease after 15 years.
 Your risk increases more if you also smoke.

-Mesothelioma is one of the rare types that attacks the thin membranes which line your chest and abdomen.
-Asbestos exposure is associated with mesothelioma.
+Mesothelioma attacks the thin membranes which line your chest and abdomen.
+Asbestos inhalation is associated with mesothelioma.

 Its popularity waned in the United States when it was found to be one of the cancer causing agents.
 But some products are still made with asbestos fibers.
 Its use is still prevalent in poorer countries in Asia and Eastern Europe.
 Also, if you work or live in older buildings, asbestos fibers may still be present without you knowing it.
 You then inhale them without being aware that you do.